ApolloTang/wf--simplify-testing-w-react-testing-library-packt2021/wf2-react18-webpack5/src/1/006-1a-profile/README.md

     render
   } from '@testing-library/react';

-  let rendered  ///<---- this is awkward,,
+  let rendered  ///<---- this is awkward

   await act(
     async () => {